-POLICY: MSN FNP Program Mission Statement, School of Nursing Core Values, End-of-Program

-Student Learning Outcomes
+POLICY: Master of Science in Nursing Program Mission Statement, School of Nursing Core Values, End-of-Program Student Learning Outcomes

-PURPOSE: A description of the MSN FNP Program Mission Statement, School of Nursing Core
+PURPOSE: A description of the Master of Science in Nursing Program Mission Statement, School of

-Values, and End-of-Program Student Learning Outcomes

-MSN FNP Program Mission Statement
+Nursing Core Values, and End-of-Program Student Learning Outcomes PROCEDURE: Master of Science in Nursing Program Mission Statement

-This program prepares graduates to provide quality, evidence-based, and holistic primary care to diverse communities and individuals across the lifespan.
-The master's prepared family nurse practitioner will contribute to excellence in health care by leading change, promoting health, and improving healthcare outcomes.
-This program shapes advanced practice nurses into Christian servant leaders who excel in clinical practice while supporting a strong ethical and Christian belief foundation in keeping with the mission of Campbellsville University.
+This program prepares graduates to provide quality, evidence-based, and holistic care to diverse communities and individuals across the lifespan.
+The master's prepared nurse will contribute to excellence in health care by leading change, promoting health, and improving healthcare outcomes.
+This program shapes master's prepared nurses into Christian servant leaders who excel in practice while supporting a strong ethical and Christian belief foundation in keeping with the mission of Campbellsville University.